chenchenzi/chenzixu/content/resources/1forcedalignment/fa6.md

 All `.wav` audio files of a corpus are in the `/corpus/` directory, and all transcript files are in the `/txts/` directory.
 The generated input TextGrid files can be added to the `/corpus/` directory.

+For very large corpora, I usually write a script to perform a sanity check of the original corpora files, so that we know whether there is any filename inconsistencies, and whether there is a transcript file for each audio file.

 ## 6.2.
 Setting up the Montreal Forced Aligner

 #### Install MFA and activate conda environment